 You will receive an email once your application has been processed.
 The email won’t say whether your application was successful.
 You can collect your passport or have it sent to you.
 If your application was approved, the visa will be affixed to a page in your passport.

-If any of the information is incorrect or you can’t use the visa, for example because the period of validity is later than the dates of the plane tickets in your application, contact the Netherlands embassy in Bucharest.
+If any of the information is incorrect, or if you cannot use the visa, for example because the validity period does not match the dates of the airline tickets in your application, contact the Netherlands embassy in Bucharest.

 If you have any questions, please do not hesitate to contact us.